weldsorm/welds/welds-connections/README.md

 #### This is the common interface used by welds for all Databases.

-It allows you to talk to all sqlx and tiberius over a trait in a simple common way.
+It allows you to talk to sqlx and tiberius over traits in a simple common way.

 ## Features
 - async for all.